 Paddle Board Guide

-If you’re looking for ease of convenience, then an inflatable SUP offers a greater advantage.
+With both Epoxy and Inflatable SUP boards providing their own individual set of benefits, it can be a difficult choice in deciding which type best fits your individual needs and priorities.
+If you’re looking for storage convenience, then an inflatable SUP offers a greater advantage.
 But if you don’t have the time to set up an inflatable board every time you go out and want to get on the water straight away then a rigid board provides better advantages.
-Performance, comfort, storage and convenient conveyance are some of the other important criteria that your purchasing choice depends on.
+Performance, comfort, storage and convenience are some of the important criteria that your purchasing choice depends on.
 Let’s have a closer look.

 Traditional boards can be a bit of a challenge when it comes to transporting them over long distances.
 By road you would need factory-installed cross bars on vehicles.
 Flying with your board may require paying additional fees and buying a quality travel bag.
-Inflatable SUPs don’t require as much consideration.
+Inflatable SUP’s don’t require as much consideration.
 Deflated boards can be easily packed along in your luggage.